sparkjava/sparkjava.github.io/pages/docs.md

 ~~~

 # Other web server
-To run Spark on a web server (instead of the embedded jetty server), an implementation of the interface spark.servlet.SparkApplication is needed.
-You have to initialize the routes in the init() method, and the following filter has to be configured in your web.xml:
+To run Spark on another web server (instead of the embedded jetty server), an implementation of the interface `spark.servlet.SparkApplication` is needed.
+You have to initialize your routes in the `init()` method, and the following filter might have to be configured in your web.xml:

 ~~~markup
 <filter>